-The 2017 field season marked the 12th consecutive sampling year for Pallid Sturgeon Population Assessment crews in Segment 3 of the Missouri River.
-Although this was the 12th year of sampling, it was also the second consecutive year of a reduction in both sampling gears and a reduction in sampling effort.
-Neither the otter trawl or mini-fyke net was used in sampling during the 2016 or 2017 field season.
-Additionally, effort was also reduced by nearly half, from 22 standard bends to 12 standard bends.
-As such, pallid sturgeon captures in 2017 (n=23) were comparable to those witnessed in 2016 (n=25).
+The 2018 field season marked the 13th consecutive sampling year for Pallid Sturgeon Population Assessment crews in Segment 3 of the Missouri River.
+Although this was the 13th year of sampling, it was the third consecutive year with a reduction in sampling gears and effort from the historical program.
+Neither the otter trawl or mini-fyke net was used in sampling during the 2016 through 2018 field season.
+Additionally, effort was also reduced by nearly half, from 22 to 12 standard bends since 2016.

-A total of 12 randomly selected river bends were sampled in Segment 3 during 2017.
+As such, a total of 12 randomly selected river bends were sampled in Segment 3 during 2018.
 All 12 bends were sampled once each, with trammel net, during both sturgeon and fish community seasons, respectively.
-Comparatively, trotlines were used to sample each bend once; with half of the bends sampled during sturgeon season, and the other half sampled during fish community season.
-A total of 215 trammel net deployments were utilized throughout Segment 3 during the 2017 field season, which totaled roughly 49 km of riverine habitat being sampled.
-Additionally, a total of 96 trotlines were deployed.
-With 20 hooks per trotline, a total of 1,920 nightcrawler-baited hooks were set in Segment 3 in 2017.
+Comparatively, trotlines were used to sample each bend once, with half of the bends sampled during sturgeon season, and the other half sampled during fish community season.
+Overall, 202 trammel nets were deployed throughout Segment 3 during the 2018 field season, which accounted for 48.0 km of river being sampled.
+Additionally, a total of 96 trotlines were deployed in Segment 3 during 2018.